 - 2 large very ripe bananas mashed

-- 3 tablespoon of soft butter OR olive oil I've used both with the same results
+- 3 Tablespoons of soft butter OR neutral-flavoured oil I've used both with the same results

 - 2 large eggs